-- 1. Download the vSphere-compatible HAproxy ovf (v0.1.8) from https://github.com/haproxytech/vmware-haproxy. - 2.
+- 1. Click the following link to download the vSphere-compatible HAProxy ovf file (v0.1.8): https://github.com/haproxytech/vmware-haproxy. - 2.
 From vSphere client, in the left menu pane, click Content Libraries. - 3.
 In the Content Libraries panel on the right, click Create. - 4.
-Name the content library HAproxy-cl, and click Next. - 5.
-Accept the default, and click Next. - 6.
+Name the content library HAproxy-cl, and click next - 5.
+Accept the default, and click next. - 6.
 Choose the storage location for the content library, and click Next. - 7.
 Review, and click Finish. - 8.
 Click the newly created HAproxy-cl content library. - 9.
-In the upper portion of the right-side panel for HAproxy-cl, click the Actions drop-down menu, and select Import Item. - 10.
-Change the selection to Local file, and click Upload files. - 11.
+In the upper portion of the right-side panel for HAproxy-cl, click the actions drop-down menu, and select Import Item. - 10.
+Change the selection to local file, and click the upload files button. - 11.
 Browse to the location of the ovf file you downloaded in step 1, and click Open. - 12.
 Click Import.